Mesothelioma Survivor Eager for Reunion with Beloved DachshundsStories from Survivors

 Recovering from Pleural Mesothelioma Surgery

-Emily, 63, whose last name is being withheld over privacy concerns, underwent a six-hour pleurectomy/decortication surgery in October that removed the lining surrounding her left lung and removed any visible trace of the cancer.
+Ward, 63, underwent a six-hour pleurectomy/decortication surgery in October that removed the lining surrounding her left lung and removed any visible trace of the cancer.
 It was done at Brigham and Women’s Hospital in Boston by renowned surgeon David Sugarbaker, M.D., who has lifted her confidence.

 “Hopefully, I will feel well enough to go get them.
 I’ll drive because it’s the safest and most economical way to bring them home,” she said.
 “Some people have children to worry about.
 I have my dogs.
 I just didn’t think it was fair to them to be here when I wasn’t feeling well enough to take care of them.
 This thing (surgery) knocked the crap out of me.”